 He married a cousin, Grace Bigam (1900-1984), daughter of David D. and Lucinda (Cole) Bigam, and granddaughter of John and Eliza (Harbaugh) Bigam.
 The two families were close, and Charles' brother Earl married Grace's sister Geraldine.

-They resided in Mill Run and had no children.
+The couple resided in Mill Run and did not reproduce.

-At the age of 37, in about May of 1936, Charles began employment as a coal laborer at the No. 5 mine of the Vesta Coal Company at Vestaburg, a job to which he commuted from his home.
+At the age of 37, in about May of 1936, Charles began employment as a coal laborer at the Boston No. 4 (or 5) mine of the Vesta Coal Company at Vestaburg, a job to which he commuted from his home.
 Compounding the family history of coal industry tragedy, he was killed at the mine on Aug.
 18, 1936, after only having worked there for three months.
 Said the Daily Courier:

 Rowan ... was decapitated and two other workers miraculously escaped a similar fate ... when a large slab of slate let go as they were leaving the Vestaburg workings after completing their day's work.
 The trio comprised a group of workmen who had left the man trip several minutes before the tragedy.
 Rowan was struck by the full force of the slate which landed on his head and severed it from his body, according to Deputy Edward Hagerty of Millsboro.
 The fatality was the first of the year at the Vesta Company mine.